 - In a big pot, put the pig head and enough water to cover the it.
-Add onions, garlic, granulated seasoning, salt and pepper.
+Add onions, garlic, lemongrass, bay leaves, salt and pepper.
 Bring to a boil and reduce heat.
-Cook for at least 30 minutes or until the meat is tender.
+Cook for at 1 hour to 1 and 1/2 hours or until the meat is tender.

 - Remove the pig's head from the pot and drain.
 Let it cool and put in the refrigerator overnight.

-- Rub salt on the pig's skin before roasting to make it crispy when cooked.
+- Brush vinegar and rub salt on the pig's skin before frying to make it crispy when cooked.

-- Put in a turbo broiler and set at a temperature of 350 °F for 30 minutes to one hour or until the skin turns golden brown and crispy.
+- You can also roast it on a an oven or turbo broiler and set at a temperature of 350 °F for 30 minutes to one hour or until the skin turns golden brown and crispy.